David Osit

-David Osit (born May 6, 1987) is an Emmy and Peabody Award-winning American documentary filmmaker, editor and composer.
-His documentaries include Mayor and Thank You for Playing.
+David Osit (born May 6, 1987) is an American documentary filmmaker, editor and composer.
+His documentaries include Predators, Mayor and Thank You for Playing.

 Life and career

 Osit was raised in the suburbs of New York City in Tuckahoe (village), New York, where he graduated from Tuckahoe High School in 2005.
 Osit studied Middle Eastern and North African Studies at the University of Michigan where he was a Wallenberg Fellow, and studied Refugee Law at the American University in Cairo.
 His first documentary film, Building Babel, was filmed while Osit was in graduate school and followed real estate developer Sharif El-Gamal during the 2010 Ground Zero Mosque controversy.
 The film was broadcast on PBS in 2013.

 He is the director, along with co-director Malika Zouhali-Worrall, of the 2015 documentary Thank You for Playing.
 Osit and Zouhali-Worrall also directed "Games You Can't Win," a short film inspired by the feature for The New York Times Op-Docs.
 Both the feature and short were inspired by the art house video game That Dragon, Cancer.
 In 2017, Thank You For Playing won an Emmy Award for Outstanding Arts and Culture Documentary.

 His third feature documentary, Mayor, follows Musa Hadid, the mayor of Ramallah, the de facto capital of Palestine.
 The film premiered at the True/False Film Festival in 2020, one of the last film festivals to proceed as scheduled in the first half of 2020 due to the Coronavirus pandemic.
 It was theatrically released on December 2, 2020, to critical praise.
 The film was a New York Times "Critic's Pick" and an Indiewire "Critic's Pick", and won an Emmy Award for Outstanding Politics & Government Documentary, and a 2022 Peabody Award.

+His four feature documentary Predators premiered at the Sundance Film Festival and was acquired by MTV Documentary Films and Paramount+ for theatrical and worldwide release.
+The film was a New York Times "Critic's Pick" and Indiewire "Critic's Pick", and was frequently cited as one of the best documentaries of 2025.

-Osit has edited and composed for numerous documentary films, including Live From New York!, which was the opening night film of the 2015 Tribeca Film Festival.
+Osit has edited and composed for numerous documentary films and television shows, including Live From New York!, which was the opening night film of the 2015 Tribeca Film Festival. and The Vow.
+He has cited his experience editing true crime television shows as part of the inspiration for making Predators.

 He was named to the 2020 Doc NYC "40 Under 40" list.